Juniper/py-junos-eznc/docs/INTRO_RESOURCES.md

 # Using Resources

 Resources provide abstrations on specific Junso configuration items without requiring specific knowledge of the underlying Junos/XML.

+## Resource Managers

-To access a resource you must bind a class of that resource to a Netconf instance, and this creates a "Resource Manager".
+To access a resource you must bind a class of that resource to a Netconf instance, and this creates a Resource Manager.

 ### Binding a Resource Manager